paabloduraan/pabii-s-salon/README.md

 - [ ] WORK IN PROGRESS - 0-5 stars based on if you pick hairstyles/colors/accessories that fit the description
 - [ ] WORK IN PROGRESS - Create an animation for when the client is waiting for their look: there will be some sort of hairspray/cloud covering her head
 - [ ] WORK IN PROGRESS - Paint bucket pouring color over hair
-- [ ] WORK IN PROGRESS - Add background!
 - [ ] Import pics of hair as wigs
 - [ ] Import colors
 - [ ] Card deck with prompts